A girl wants to keep her father alive long enough for him to deliver an important speech.

 A masked gunman burst through the doors firing his pistol about.
 I still see his greasy strands of hair protruding beIow the mask as the muzzle spat fire in our direction.
 I didn't quite know what was happening, as I'd never seen a pistol up close before, let alone heard real bullets exploding.
 The noise stabbed at my eardrums, but when you've never heard something as loud as shots firing, you've got to understand how awful that moment was for me.
 It's easy to compare the bang with the bellow of a taut balloon giving way to a needle prick.
 But it went beyond that for me.
 I actually felt the roar ripping at my chest and the closest thing I can relate to was when I was six years old just after Christmas.

-Julian gave my mother a set of fancy cooking pots which she tried to suspend on a flimsy wire in the kitchen.
+Julian had given my mother a set of fancy cooking pots which she tried to suspend on a flimsy wire in the kitchen.
 He told her the wire wasn't strong enough, but she hung them anyway.
 An hour hadn't passed before all of the pots crashed onto the floor while I played close-by.
 That commotion shook me to my core.
 Julian came to calm me while mother held her stomach, crunched in two, laughing at my fright.
 Those bullets were even louder than the stainless steel pots crash-banging onto the kitchen floor, but what they did to my father was even worse than I could've imagined.

 The popcorn fell like snowflakes around us.
 Julian, twisted to shield me but bullets found their mark twice; once in the web of his hand and the other in the midsection.
 My shrieks bounced loudest off the lobby walls.
 They collided with the other cries of terror in the crowd, but in the end, mine remained singular and distinct.